-Indeed, Khandelwal (2010) finds that prices are a good proxy for quality for long quality ladders, but not for short.
-Moreover, Kugler and Verhoogen (2011) argue that the positive correlations they observe in their data is because they consider heterogeneous sectors with higher scope for quality differentiation, whereas the studies that find negative correlations consider homogeneous sectors.
-In further support to the intuition presented in this model, Kugler and Verhoogen (2011) show that the correlation between prices and firm size increases with the scope for quality differentiation (proxied by R&D and advertising spending).
+Indeed, Khandelwal (2010) confirms that prices are a good proxy for quality for long quality ladders, but not for short.
+And Kugler and Verhoogen (2011) argue that the positive correlations they observe in their data is because they consider heterogeneous sectors with higher scope for quality differentiation, whereas the studies that find negative correlations consider homogeneous sectors.
+In further support to the intuition presented in this model, Kugler and Verhoogen (2011) show that the correlation between prices and firm size increases as the scope for quality differentiation, which is proxy by R&D and advertising spending, increases.
 And using Chinese data, Manova and Zhang (2012) also confirm that the correlation between export prices and firm revenues increases substantially when the scope for quality differentiation in a given industry is high.